 We cooked some pulled pork at the weekend, and had leftovers.
 Yes, I know, leftover pulled pork, how is this possible?
 Well there’s only two of us (along with three mainecoon cats) and I did cook a lot of pork.
 I recently saw a recipe for cheesey nachos with leftover smoked brisket, so emulated that … including the crispy bacon bits which, according to my wife, sealed the deal!

-Find out how to make a truly game changing dish with this simple technique.
+Find out how to take the standard nacho snack up a few notches with this simple recipe.

 A cracking start to the new year, as The Cooks Digest gets back to its roots of cooking a life less ordinary.
 Throughout 2019 we endeavour to try brand new ideas with each post.
 To commence the series, a new cut of meat served with a far eastern style flair … Asian-style pork leg steak.